scommisso/node-ns15-sprockets/README.md

-# node-ns15-sprockets
+# node-ns15-widgets
-Contains domain logic for sprockets
+Widget module containing logic for dealing with widgets.